m-weigand/ccd_tools/docs/doc/installation.rst

 Installation
 ============

-This section covers the installation of the Debye decomposition tools.
-For the separate installation of *geccoinv* and *dd_interfaces*, please refer to the `README` files in the corresponding directories.
+This section covers the installation of the Debye decomposition tools, which include all files neccessary to conduct decompositions of SIP spectr.a  For the separate installation of *geccoinv* and *dd_interfaces*, please refer to the `README_*` files in the corresponding directories.
+This is usually only required for an developing environment.

 .. toctree::